How to Create 301 Redirects in WordPress (The Easy Way)

 Your new redirect will now be shown in the Redirects table.

-You can test that your redirect is working by clicking on the Check Redirect link.
+You can test that your redirect works by clicking the Check Redirect link.

 Checking redirect in All in One SEO